joshcanhelp/josh-to-11/_content/post/2021/2021-10-12-content-encoding.md

 Accept-Encoding: deflate, gzip
 ```

-The `--compressed` adds the header above and also attempts to decompress the request based on the response header.
+The `--compressed` flag adds the header above and then attempts to decompress the request based on the response header.
 The `br` encoding is missing in my case because I am not on the latest cURL version ([added in 7.57.0](https://daniel.haxx.se/blog/tag/brotli/)).

 So we have a way to easily modify the request we're making and see the response that comes back.
 That should help us figure out a number of content encoding and negotiation issues we might come across.
 But there's one problem, the one I was troubleshooting, that we need to test.
 What if the server tells us that it's sending content compressed one way but it's actually compressing it a different way or not at all?